machinetranslate/machinetranslate.org/people/lucia-specia.md

 ---
-description: Researcher and Professor of natural language processing
+description: Researcher and professor of natural language processing
 ---
 # Lucia Specia
-Lucia Specia is a researcher and Professor of natural language processing.
+Lucia Specia is a researcher and professor of natural language processing.
 In 2007, Specia received Ph.D. in computer science from the University of São Paulo.

-Her main research interests and activities focus on machine translation, image captioning, quality estimation and text adaptation.
+Her main research interests and activities focus on:
+* machine translation
+* image captioning
+* quality estimation
+* text adaptation

+Specia led early research on machine translation [quality estimation](/quality/quality-estimation.md) (QE).
+Her contribution to the matter includes:
+* organising the QE task at WMT
+* publishing a book on QE
+* leading the research group that released a few early QE libraries

 In 2008, Specia joined Machine Learning for Document Access and Translation group at the Xerox Research Centre Europe as a research engineer.